Intercellular communication: Molecular cell signaling

-Single celled organisms will sense their environment to seek food and may send out signals to other cells to behave symbiotically or reproduce.
+Single-celled organisms sense their environment to seek food and may send signals to other cells to behave symbiotically or reproduce.
 A classic example of this is the slime mold.
-The slim mold shows how intercellular communication with a small molecule eg.cyclic AMP allows a simple organism to form from an organized aggregation of single cells.
+The slime mold shows how intercellular communication with a small molecule (e.g., cyclic AMP) allows a simple organism to form from an organized aggregation of single cells.
 Research into cell signalling investigated a receptor specific to each signal or multiple receptors potentially being activated by a single signal.
 It is not only the presence or absence of a signal that is important but also the strength.
 Using a chemical gradient to coordinate cell growth and differentiation continues to be important as multicellular animals and plants become more complex.
 This type of intercellular communication within an organism is commonly referred to as cell signalling.
 This type of intercellular communication is typified by a small signalling molecule diffusing through the spaces around cells, often relying on a diffusion gradient forming part of the signalling response.

 Cell junctions

 Complex organisms may have molecules to hold the cells together which can also be involved in intercellular communication.
 Some binding molecules are termed the extracellular matrix and may involve longer molecules like cellulose for the cell wall in plants or collagen in animals.
-When the membranes of two cells are close they may form special types of cell junction which come in five broad types, adherens, desmosomes, gap, tight and tricellular junctions.
-Adherens, desmosomes, tight and tricellular junctions, serve structural roles.
+When the membranes of two animal cells are close, they may form special types of cell junctions, which come in three broad types: occluding junctions (such as tight junctions and septate junctions), anchoring junctions (such as adherens junctions, desmosomes, focal adhesions, and hemidesmosomes), and communicating junctions (such as gap junctions).
 The structures they form also form parts of complex protein signaling pathways.
-In one respect tight junctions play a generic role in cell signaling in that they may form a tight zip around cells forming an barrier to stop even small unwanted signalling molecules getting between cells.
-Otherwise signalling molecules may spread to another group of cells which are not requiring the signal or allow signalling molecules escape to quickly from where they are needed.
+In one respect, tight junctions play a generic role in cell signaling in that they may form a tight zip around cells, forming a barrier to stop even small, unwanted signalling molecules from getting between cells.
+Without these junctions, signalling molecules may spread to another group of cells which are not requiring the signal or escape too quickly from where they are needed.
+Gap junctions allow neighboring cells to directly exchange small molecules.